 We are subject to federal, state, local and foreign laws, regulations, and ordinances relating to the protection of the environment, including those relating to emissions to the air, discharges to surface and subsurface waters, safe drinking water, greenhouse gases and the management of hazardous substances, oils and waste materials.
 Federal, state, and local laws and regulations relating to the protection of the environment may require a current or previous owner or operator of real estate to investigate and remediate hazardous or toxic substances or petroleum product releases at or from the property.
-Under federal law, generators of waste materials, and current and former owners or operators of facilities, can be subject to liability for investigation and regulations can require significant expenditures.
+Under federal law, generators of waste materials, and current and former owners or operators of facilities, can be subject to liability for investigation and remediation costs at locations that have been identified as requiring response actions.
+Compliance with environmental laws and regulations can require significant expenditures.
 In addition, we could incur costs to comply with such current or future laws and regulations, the violation of which could lead to substantial fines and penalties.